Jermil2990/Github-Copilot-Minigame/README.md

 # Challenge project - Build a minigame console app with GitHub Copilot

-Starter and Final code for the Challenge project: "Challenge project - Build a minigame console app with GitHub Copilot".
+Challenge project: "Challenge project - Build a minigame console app with GitHub Copilot".
 To check the solution, change the branch to **Solution**.

 ## Rock, Paper, Scissors Game 🎮
 This is a simple Python terminal game where you can play Rock, Paper, Scissors against the computer.
 The program handles user input, keeps track of the score for the current session, and allows the user to play multiple rounds.